GFHeader

 The Ziering family story as told by Debby is recounted in the Herman and Lea Ziering Archive Center at the Manhattan College Genocide and Multicultural Center in Riverdale, New York.
 In addition to books and other resources for research, the archive includes artifacts from Herman’s work bringing Nazi war criminals to justice after the war.

-Debby co-teaches 8th graders at SAR Academy in the Names Not Numbers© Program, an oral history film project which enables students to interview Holocaust survivors to learn about World War II and create a documentary.
+Debby co-teaches 8th grade students at SAR Academy in the Names Not Numbers© Program, an oral history film project which enables students to interview Holocaust survivors to learn about World War II and create a documentary.
 She is also a Facilitator for Safekeeping Stories.

 Debby lives in Greenwich CT with her husband.
-She received her masters degree in speech-language pathology.
+She earned her masters degree in speech-language pathology.

 To download an editable flyer, CLICK HERE